Importing ADIF and Tab-delimited Files

 You can also import QSOs from non-standard ADIF files, and from tab-delimited files.

-To make it easy to view newly imported QSOs, DXKeeper provides the option to automatically set the Select item of each imported QSO set to Y. Before starting the import operation, however, you should set the Select item of all existing QSOs to N by clicking the Import QSO tab's Set all Select to N button.
+To make it easy to view QSOs newly imported from a file, DXKeeper provides the option to automatically set the Select item of each imported QSO to Y. Before starting the import operation, however, you should set the Select item of all existing QSOs to N by clicking the Import QSO tab's Clear Select button.
 After the import operation is complete Invoke the Sel filter to see only the imported QSOs in the Log Page Display.

 If SpotCollector is running when an import operation completes, DXKeeper will direct it to automatically update the entries in the Spot Database to reflect advances in award progress.
 If you are planning to import several files, it will be more efficient to unchecked the Enable automatic updates box box in the Recomputation panel on the the Spot Database tab of SpotCollector's Config window, perform the imports, click SpotCollector's Recomp button, and then check the Enable automatic updates box box.